ofux/Digger-Documentation/README.md

 ### Performance issues

 Keep in mind that digging has a cost.
-To prevent performance issues, keep brush size as small as possible.
+To prevent performance issues at runtime, keep the brush size as small as possible.
 Also, try to call the *Modify* method at most one time per frame.

-If you are using CTS, Digger has to compute mesh tangents which slows down the build process.
+Note: if you are using CTS, Digger has to compute mesh tangents which slows down the build process.

 ## Integration with CTS